Debug X++ against a copy of a production database

 - Remove any data that you don't want in the sandbox database, such as employee salaries.

 - Enable or add the developer as a user.

-Create a new SQL sign-in for the developer to use.
+Create a new SQL sign-in that the developer can use.
 This step lets the system administrator maintain the security of the sandbox environment.
-The developer will only have access to one database for a time.
-The following code can be used to create the new SQL sign-in.
+The developer will have access to one database for only a limited time.
+Use the following code to create the new SQL sign-in.

 CREATE USER devtempuser WITH PASSWORD = '' EXEC sp_addrolemember 'db_owner', 'devtempuser'

 Next, the developer edits the web.config file for Application Object Server (AOS).